 Spend a refreshing day hiking or biking to local waterfalls on forested trails in the Chattahoochee National Forest–without making a dent in the budget.
 Find a hiking map here.
 Restock hunger-quelling supplies at Chester’s Provisions (733 East Main Street), which features unique food and beverages, including craft beers and wine, as well as an assortment of entertainment accessories.
 Hike to Fall Branch Falls, where the upper portion is a series of cascades that lead to a single major drop of some 30 feet, with the water plunging into a deep pool at the base of the falls.
 Mine for gems, go fishing, take a hike or play a round of mini-golf, all at Blue Ridge’s destination for family fun–The Lilly Pad Village (24 Adelaide Drive).
 Pets are welcome, too.
 Don’t let Mother Nature rain out your adventure.
 Check out Blue Ridge’s new indoor putt putt course at Second Story Entertainment (733 East Main Street), which features a variety of themes throughout nine rooms in addition to games like giant tic-tac-toe, darts and checkers that guests can play as they move throughout the course.
 End the night with a sweet treat from the famed Sweet Shoppe of the South (576 East Main Street).
 There you will find owners Nikki and Susan, who appeared on Food Network’s Cupcake Wars.
 Ditch the diet and indulge on gourmet cupcakes, cheesecakes and Double Doozie cookies.

 Go horseback riding at Blue Ridge Mountain Trail Rides (319 Hell’s Hollow Road).
 Also onsite, kids will love fishing in the pond, gem mining and wandering the nature trail.
-Or, get hearts pounding with two feet off the ground at Blue Ridge Adventure Park (2087 East First Street), featuring an in-air obstacle challenge course with suspended bridges, tight ropes, climbing walls, zip lines and other fun obstacles for every age and ability.
+Or, get hearts pounding with two feet off the ground at Blue Ridge Adventure Park (2087 East First Street), featuring an in-air obstacle challenge course with suspended bridges, tight ropes, climbing walls and other fun obstacles for every age and ability.
 Make memories at Expedition Bigfoot (1934 GA-515, Cherry Log), a 4,000-square-foot family attraction featuring the country’s largest permanent display of genuine Bigfoot artifacts, life-sized exhibits, photos, sketches, large up-to-date sighting maps and the World’s only Bigfoot Research and Tech Vehicle on display.
 Discuss possible Bigfoot sitings over pizza at La Pizzaria at Cucina Rustica (76 Forge Mill Road), an extension of the popular Cucina Rustica, featuring New York-style pizza, calzones, wings, subs, draft beer, wine and more.

 End the trip with a highlight!
 Take a train ride and chugga-chug down the 13-miles of rails comprising the Blue Ridge Scenic Railway (241 Depot Street).
 The 45-minute (each way) excursion is a generation-bonding adventure that starts at the historic 1905 depot in Downtown.
 Vintage climate-controlled rail cars or open air rail cars host more than 70,000 passengers each year for a ride that winds alongside the Toccoa River, with a stop in the twin border towns of McCaysville, Georgia, and Copperhill, Tennessee.
 Copperhill/McCaysville is one town with two names because it is split by the GA/TN state line.
 Here, visitors have a two hour layover (Note: layover is 1.5 hours on Sunday) with plenty of time to eat lunch, shop for unique crafts and antiques, snack on ice cream or walk around.